 Your SEO title should be short; just your brand name and succinct tag line.
 Google typically displays the first 50–60 characters of a title tag, so bear that in mind when you’re writing.
 As for the meta description, this should also be short and simple, stating what content you offer to your website visitors.

 TOP TIP: If you’re using WordPress, Yoast SEO and ALL in one SEO are recommended plugins for simplifying your on-page SEO process.
-It’ll provide a checklist for your critical on-page optimisation actions and give you an overall score once you’re done.
+It’ll provide a checklist for your critical on-page optimization actions and give you an overall score once you’re done.

 Generate more enquiries, stand out and attract clients online.
 For more information on great website design for businesses, contact us today for a free consultation.